+Australia’s Travis Head breaks South Africa’s hearts in Cricket World Cup

-Australia beat South Africa to set up Cricket World Cup final with India
+Australia edge South Africa to set up Cricket World Cup final with India

 Australia win by three wickets in a tense chase of 213 to book a date with the unbeaten hosts in Ahmedabad on Sunday.